-Come to the first University of Washington Data Science Career Fair on Thursday, February 2 from 12-5pm in the HUB North Ballroom!
-Multiple UW departments have created this great opportunity for undergraduates, graduate students, and postdocs working in data science to connect with companies and research labs looking for summer interns and permanent employees in […]
+Multiple UW departments and programs are working together to create this opportunity for undergraduates, graduate students, and postdocs working in data science to connect with companies and research labs looking for permanent employees […]

 Molly King of Stanford University along with colleagues from NYU and the UW, including Data Science Fellow Jevin West, recently wrote a paper investigating differences in self-citation practices between men and women.
 Using over 1.5 million papers in the JSTOR database published between 1779-2011, they found that men self-cite 56% more often than women do. […]